emicklei/gws/README.md

 - A Google account in that domain with enough administrator privileges
 - A Google Cloud Platform project with Admin SDK enabled ( https://console.developers.google.com/apis/library/admin.googleapis.com?project=YOURPROJECT )

+### primary domain access

+If your Google GSuite account only has "Group Editor" role then you cannot use the short syntax for accounts that require the lookup of the primary domain.
+You can workaround this missing permission by setting an enviroment variable such as:

+    export GSUITE_PRIMARY_DOMAIN=yourhost.com

 ## install

 Installation requires the Go SDK.